Consoom.Soy

 4 min read ·

 Take a good look at our current leaders.
 The western ones.
 Did you notice something?
 Exactly, they’re all old.
 Like, really old.
-If you look at them, what is the first thing coming to mind?
-Could it be “This guy’s gonna bite it soon”?
+If you look at them, what is the first thing that comes to mind?
+Could it be “This guy’s going to bite it soon”?
 Or do you think something along the lines of “Wow, what a pathetic person we elected”?
 Here we’ll analyze the line of thought that calls western leaders weak.

 4 min read ·